Student Support and and Wellbeing Privacy Notice

 Student Support and Wellbeing services take the security of your personal data very seriously indeed.
 It is recognised that some of the information held is of a very sensitive nature which could cause distress should there be a security breach.

-Personal data held in electronic systems is stored in accordance with the University’s Electronic Information Security Policy.
-All your personal data is held in the University’s network storage which is protected by information security systems.
-Each of the Student Support and Wellbeing services has its own password protected database of information to which only specifically authorised members of staff have access.
+Personal data is held in electronic systems stored in accordance with the University’s Electronic Information Security Policy.
+All your personal data is held on secure servers within the United Kingdom protected by information security systems.
+All Student Support and Wellbeing electronic folders and student case records have strict password access controls; only specific authorised members of staff are granted access to these folders and case records, and only to those files and records which are appropriate and relevant to their role.

 Every member of the Student Support and Wellbeing services is committed to maintaining the confidentiality of your personal data, and this is also a condition of their contract of employment with the University.